-Based on the CCR Rule timeline and guidance, the 1-of-2 retesting strategy may be utilized, or another appropriate retesting strategy supported by guidance.
+Based on the CCR Rule timeline and guidance, the 1-of-2 retesting strategy will be utilized.
 That is, if a limit exceedance is observed, a verification resample will be collected and compared to the limit.
 If the limit exceedance is verified, then an SSI will be declared.
-However, if the exceedance is not verified, the initial sample will be flagged and not included in subsequent analysis and the verification resample will be utilized in its place (EPA 2009, pg.
+However, if the exceedance is not verified, the initial sample will be flagged and not included in subsequent analysis and the verification resample will be utilized in its place (EPA, 2009, pg.
 20-15).